Apply for priority housing

 Follow these steps to apply.

-At your meeting, staff will ask you to provide documents that support your application for housing.
+You will need to provide documents to support your application and prove your need for priority.

 - copy of a current domestic violence order or a police report.

 Fill in the housing application form, including part D - Request for priority housing or transfer.

 Step 5: Take your application form to a housing office